KnightBytePy/KnightBytePy/README.md

 - 👯 I’m looking to collaborate on **a Data Science/ML education game that i'm working on that takes a player from a beginner to a Data Scientist.
 Please reach out to me if you are a Sound Engineer, Art Designer, or just have any fun ideas/levels to collab with.**

 - 💬 Ask me about **current book i'm reading! or "Why is Kafka fast?"
-(Hint: it's because it uses Sequential I/O instead of Random I/O and appends at the end of a list) or Ask me "WHAT IS BACKPROGATION FARES!?" so I can whip out my basketball shooting example **
+(Hint: it's because it uses Sequential I/O instead of Random I/O and appends at the end of a list) or Ask me "WHAT IS BACKPROPAGATION FARES!?" so I can whip out my basketball shooting example **

 - ⚡ Fun fact **I played collegiate E-Sports =)**